top of page

 2024

-LUKAS EASTON received a Masters of Fine Arts in ceramics at the NYSCC at Alfred University, in the spring of 2021.
+Lukas Easton received a Masters of Fine Arts in ceramics at the NYSCC at Alfred University, in the spring of 2021.
 After completing his MFA, he became a long-term resident at Red Lodge Clay Center and is slated to teach at Rochester Institute of Technology this spring.

 Easton’s practice addresses the noise of contemporary information, exploring themes often overlooked by popular culture.
 By employing concepts of glitch and abjection, he creates moments of clarity and reflection.
 Using representations of time—such as decay and growth—his work invites contemplation of our complex world.
 Through various mediums, including ceramics and video, Easton critiques human behavior while fostering personal responsibility and compassion, encouraging viewers to connect their experiences with his narrative-driven forms.